curl/curl/docs/MANUAL.md

     curl -Y 3000 -y 60 www.far-away-site.com

-This can very well be used in combination with the overall time limit, so that the above operation must be completed in whole within 30 minutes:
+This can be used in combination with the overall time limit, so that the above operation must be completed in whole within 30 minutes:

     curl -m 1800 -Y 3000 -y 60 www.far-away-site.com